TheInkedEngineer/theinkedengineer.com/articles/build-your-website-using-publish.md

 It's an open-source framework developed by John Sundell and powers [his website](https://www.swiftbysundell.com)

 Publish relies on `Plot` and `Ink` to make the experience as Swift-y as possible.
-The former is a domain-specific language (DSL) for writing type-safe HTML, XML and RSS in Swift, whereas the latter is a markdown parser that enabled creating new posts (like this one) by simply adding a markdown file in the correct folder.
+The former is a domain-specific language (DSL) for writing type-safe HTML, XML and RSS in Swift, whereas the latter is a markdown parser that enables creating new posts (like this one) by simply adding a markdown file in the correct folder.

 ## Getting Started

-The fastest way to work with publish is by using its command-line tool (CLI).
+The fastest way to work with Publish is by using its command-line tool (CLI).
 To install the CLI clone the repo, navigate inside of it and run `make`.

 ```no-highlight
 $ git clone https://github.com/JohnSundell/Publish.git